Heritage

 We both “retired” on May 27, 2005, and headed for Alaska with our 30 foot Airstream where we fell into a position with Alaska State Parks living in a cabin on Redshirt Lake northwest of Anchorage.
 We had to backpack our laundry and groceries three miles every week and hike out to church services each Sunday.
 Our job was servicing four rental cabins on the lake.
 We especially enjoying fixing and painting them, neither of which we were expected to do – we just liked doing.

 My wife Charlet has been a treasure, a joy and a constant stimulus to keep me active, which I have deeply appreciated.
 We recently completed a major remodel of the 1937 house we call home – finishing the basement, adding a complete summer kitchen and bath there and a half bath on the attic level between two bedrooms, replacing all the plumbing and 95% of the electrical system.
-The year 2021 finds us in Independence, Kansas doing a restoration of a 1905, two-story brick home.
+The year 2021 found us in Independence, Kansas doing a restoration of a 1905, two-story brick home.
+By 2024, we realized a lifetime dream of living off-grid in a beautiful forest.

 We have served almost five years as church service missionary companions in Feltwell, England; Annapolis, California and in Sanpete County, Utah.
 The first two missions were devoted to maintenance of houses and buildings and youth camps.
 The first camp gave me the opportunity to develop my architectural skills in designing and building three cabins.
 The second one saw us buying and operating a sawmill that we used to convert three large, old redwood trees into thousands of board feet of lumber.
 The lumber was used to maintain buildings and the amphitheater and to construct a much-needed wood shed that I designed and built.

 Now I’m writing again.
-My goal is help bring peace between the left and the right.
-Their conflict seems centered on religion so church and state is a focal point.
-Jefferson’s wall has not worked.
-It has, in fact, constructed a false dichotomy, which explains why there is no progress in this struggle.
-In fact, because it is universally accepted it is creating a de facto state-supported and enforced religion.
+One of my goals is to help bring peace between the left and the right.
+Their conflict seems centered on religion so church and state became a focal point.
+Jefferson’s alleged wall is based on a false dichotomy, which explains why there is no progress in this struggle.
+In fact, because it has been universally accepted, it has created a de facto state-supported and enforced religion.

 If you would like to contact me, here’s the place.